 www.annualcreditreport.com, by calling (877) 322-8228, or by completing and submitting an Annual Credit Report Request Form (forms can be printed from

 www.ftc.gov/credit).
-Do not contact the companies individually for your free credit report.
+Do not contact the agencies individually for your free credit report.

-You may order your reports from one, two or all three nationwide consumer reporting companies at the same time.
-The law allows you to order one free copy from each of the nationwide consumer reporting companies every 12 months.
+You may order your reports from one, two or all three nationwide consumer reporting agencies at the same time.
+The law allows you to order one free copy from each of the nationwide consumer reporting agencies every 12 months.

 A warning about other websites – Only one website is authorized to fill orders for the free annual credit report you are entitled to under the law –